 I love storytelling.
-When a story so beautifully emerges and begins to focus... it's much like childhood dreams.
+When a story so beautifully begins to focus... it's much like childhood dreams.
 Mine lead with the sound of galloping horses, the smell of coffee, and the feel of leather and wheatgrass.

 Since childhood I have been drawn to painting rural themed, classic subjects - and I thrive on reinterpreting them with new character.